NZMSA/2017-Phase-1/Installation/Readme.md

 # Visual Studio 2017 - Installation with Xamarin
 <p>

 Welcome.
 This guide will assist users running <b> Windows </b> install Visual Studio 2017 Community with the tools nessecary for Xamarin and Azure.
-If you are on a Mac, follow the guide here:
+If you are on a Mac, follow the guide here: (COMING SOON)

 </p>